 Follow these five supermarket shopping tips to make your next trip to the grocery store a success:

 - Shop the perimeter of the grocery store

-- Shop with a list
+- Plan meals ahead and shop with a list

 - Buy organic when possible or shop locally

 - Batch-cook items that will keep or to freeze

 - Find healthy recipes that taste good and are good for your body.

 In the spring, allergies from blooming trees and flowering plants cause a variety of breathing problems for many people.
 Air pollution can also create breathing difficulties.
 One solution is to flush these irritants out of the nasal passages.
 Nasal irrigation kits are designed to help clean air passages and improve breathing.

 Spend a few minutes periodically throughout the day focused on deep breathing.
 Chronically low levels of oxygen can have serious consequences, causing: